Stalled Remuera townhouse project cost developer extra $500,000

 A Remuera townhouse developer says a legal fight with neighbours added an extra $500,000 to the project "which would send most others broke".

-Kurt Gibbons of residential developer Gibbons Co had almost finished 13 new homes, sold for $1.1m-$1.4m each, when neighbours took him to the High Court in November and won.
+Kurt Gibbons of residential developer Gibbons Co had almost finished 13 new homes, sold for $1.1m-$1.4m each, when neighbours took him to the High Court and won.

 That froze work for the past five months but on Friday Gibbons announced he had two new consents, which would allow builders to finish the places.

+"That would have sent most other people broke.
+This completely complies with the Auckland Unitary Plan," he said referring to height, coverage, density, traffic, vehicles, landscaping.

-To win the right to finish the development, he's been forced to lodge two new applications with the council: one for non-notified consent decided by independent hearing commissioners and one land use consent.
+To win the right to finish the development, Gibbons has been forced to lodge two new applications with the council: one for non-notified consent decided by independent hearing commissioners and one land use consent.

 Consultant, legal fees, changes to the places and other costs had added $500,000 to the project.
 To win, louvres will be added over windows for privacy and further landscaping will be carried out to a greater height at the back of the townhouses where they front onto the home of Bayleys agents Gary and Vicki Wallace.